user-grinch/Project-Props/README.md

 ```ini
 FILE_TYPE_DFF = 50000
 ```
+(try lower values if it crashes, around 27000)

 ```ini
 FILE_TYPE_TXD = 60000
 ```
+(try lower values if it crashes)
 *Without it:* For some users, many props will be spawned twice. (visible when you run over a post or a fence)

 ---